c410-f3r/wtx/wtx-docs/src/http-server-framework/README.md

 A small and fast to compile framework that can interact with many built-in features like PostgreSQL connections.

+If dynamic or nested routes are needed, then it is necessary to activate the `matchit` feature.
+Without it, only simple and flat routes will work.

 Activation feature is called `http-server-framework`.

 ![HTTP/2 Benchmarks](https://i.imgur.com/lUOX3iM.png)